obophenotype/developmental-stage-ontologies/README.md

 * namespace.owl (for instance, [hsapdv.owl](src/hsapdv/hsapdv.owl)): the source ontology in OWL format
 * namespace-bridge-to-uberon.obo (for instance, [hsapdv-bridge-to-uberon.obo](src/hsapdv/hsapdv-bridge-to-uberon.obo)): a bridge file allowing to merge the species-specific ontology within the structure of [life-stages-minimal.obo](src/life-stages-minimal.obo).
 For ontologies developed as part of this project, this bridge is automatically produced using the xrefs in the source ontology, while for external ontologies this bridge is generated probably manually.
-* namespace-uberon.obo (for instance, [hsapdv-uberon.obo](src/hsapdv/hsapdv-uberon.obo)): the species-specific ontology merged withing the structure of [life-stages-minimal.obo](src/life-stages-minimal.obo).
+* namespace-uberon.obo (for instance, [hsapdv-uberon.obo](src/hsapdv/hsapdv-uberon.obo)): the species-specific ontology merged within the structure of [life-stages-minimal.obo](src/life-stages-minimal.obo).

 ## External ontologies